ana2140358/hello-world/README.md

 # hello-world
-To store ideas, resources, or even share and discuss things with others.
+To store ideas, resources, or share and discuss things with others.